Plant-based banana bread

 4. When done, allow to cool for 15-20 minutes on a cooling rack.

-5. Then, loosen the edges with a dull knife and remove the banana bread from the pan and allow it to further cool on the rack.
+5. Loosen the edges with a dull knife and remove the bread.
+Allow it to further cool on rack.
 If using parchment paper, lift the loaf with the parchment kept underneath.

 6. Slice and enjoy for breakfast, dessert or as a mid-day snack.
 Wrap loaf with foil and keep stored in the refrigerator.